Overview: King’s Palace & Museum Visit

 Preparation for your palace and museum visit:The timings will vary for this excursion, depending on your departure time from Kigali.
 The palace and museum are approximately a 2 ½ hour drive from Kigali – you’re then a 2 hour drive down to Nyungwe Forest.

-Your dedicated driver-guide will be with you for the duration of your trip in Rwanda – they’ll accompany you to the palace and leave you with a guide from the museum, who will accompany you around the King’s Palace replica, then leave you to explore the main palace at your own pace.
+Your private guide will be with you for the duration of your trip in Rwanda – they’ll accompany you to the palace and leave you with a guide from the museum, who will accompany you around the King’s Palace replica, then leave you to explore the main palace at your own pace.

 You can spend as long as you wish at the palace, though most visitors tend to feel that around 2 hours is long enough.